 It was every adoptive parent’s worst nightmare.
-After four months of working with a birth mother, attending a labor, cutting the umbilical cord, and five days and four nights of caring for a beautiful baby boy in their home, Trudy and Lyle LaBonte learned that their child’s birth mother had changed her mind.
+After four months of working with a birth mother, attending labor, cutting the umbilical cord, and five days and four nights of caring and feeling love for a beautiful baby boy in their home, Trudy and Lyle LaBonte learned that their child’s birth mother had changed her mind.
 The loss brought great sorrow.

-LaBonte says that this experience helped her cultivate a deep empathy for birth mothers and the grief they experience after placing a child in an adoptive home.
-She and her husband have since been able to adopt two children– and have worked hard to ensure that their birth parents have as many opportunities to connect with their children as they desire.
+LaBonte says this experience helped her cultivate a deep empathy and love for birth mothers and the sorrow they experience after placing a child in an adoptive home.
+She and her husband have since been able to adopt two children.
+They work hard to ensure that their birth parents have as many opportunities to connect with their children as they desire.

-That wasn’t the first time the LaBontes had come close to adopting– but then had to cope when the birth mother chose a different option.
-In one situation, they had heard from the birth mother a week before the baby was due—and then never again.
-They later heard through mutual friends that the birth mother had been approached by an adoption agency that had persuaded her to utilize their services instead of following through with the private adoption she had already arranged with the LaBontes.
+That wasn’t the first time the LaBontes came close to adopting and then had to cope with the birth mother chosing a different option.
+In one situation, they heard from the birth mother a week before the baby was due—and then never again.
+They later learned through mutual friends that the birth mother had been approached by an adoption agency that persuaded her to utilize their services instead of following through with the private adoption she had already arranged with the LaBontes.
 The familiar sorrow stung again.

 “You come to find out that there are some people out there who are pursuing young, pregnant women.
-They’re not all attorneys, they’re not all a certain agency, but they are out there.
-They find out these young girls are pregnant and are going to give up their baby for adoption and they pursue and pursue and pursue that girl—or that family—and really put the pressure on.”
+They find out these young girls are pregnant and are going to [place] their baby for adoption and they pursue and pursue and pursue that girl—or that family—and really put the pressure on.”

 But LaBonte says she believes everything happens for a reason.
 “I try not to think so much about the negative.
 And I think the negative is God’s way of fixing the situation if it’s not the right situation for you, of making sure you have the right match.”

-So what did the LaBontes do after losing their baby?
+So what did the LaBontes do after the sorrow of losing their baby?

-So despite her rocky start, Trudy LaBonte is a fervent advocate of adoption.
-Today her children are 3 and 5 and she loves being a mother.
+So despite her rocky start, Trudy LaBonte fervently advocates for adoption and love.
+Today, her children are 3 and 5, and she loves being a mother.
 “Every day I wake up and thank my birth parents for the sacrifice they made,” she says.